|Geology at Cone Crater||Geology Stations F and G|

 133:46:59 Mitchell: Yeah, I think that's right.
 Uh-huh, that's the one.

-[The first part of the trip back to the LM is covered by a detail ( 0.3 Mb ) from the USGS map and a detail ( 0.5 Mb ) from the November 2009, 0.5 m/pixel LROC image.]133:47:11 Shepard: Okay.
+[The first part of the trip back to the LM is covered by the C1-to-C2 traverse map.]133:47:11 Shepard: Okay.
 (Pause) Okay, these rocks, or these boulders, in this field here appear to be very weathered, obviously not by (chuckles) atmosphere, but eroded by some process, because they all show cracks.
 They show evidences of being broken up either by impact or subsequently.
 And it looks to me as though these rocks are really pretty old.

 133:47:47 Haise: Roger, Al. And do you have anything left on the 16-millimeter or has it been running on the MET.